Hyacinth/ios-android-wishlist/README.md

 2. Ensure you have installed the android plugin.

-3. Create facebook sdk project - follow the step-2 instructions in the [android tutorial](https://developers.facebook.com/docs/guides/mobile/android/).
+3. Create Facebook SDK project - follow the step-2 instructions in the [android tutorial](https://developers.facebook.com/docs/guides/mobile/android/).

 4. Create the wishlist project :
     4. Select __file__ -> __new__ -> __project__, choose __android project__, and then click __next__.